AdamISZ/aut-ct/README.md

-Anonymous usage tokens from curve trees (WIP)
+Anonymous usage tokens from curve trees
 =====

-(Caveat: read the section "Caveat", please.
-Also, this is not quite finished, hence "WIP", see details at the end.)
+(Caveat: read the section "Caveat", please.)

 If you are time constrained and just want to see it run, or check the environment is set up correctly, then: go to "Installation" and then "Worked Example".